LLNL/units/README.md

 These operations apply to units and precise_units

 -   `<unit>(<unit_data>)`  construct from a base unit_data

 -   `<unit>(<unit_data>, double multiplier)`  construct a unit from a base data and a multiplier

 -   `<unit>(double multiplier, <unit>)`  construct from a multiplier and another unit

 -   also available are copy constructor and copy assignments

 -   `<unit> inv()`  generate a new unit containing the inverse unit  `m.inv()= 1/m`
--   `<unit> pow(int power)` take a unit to power(NOTE: beware of limits on power representations of some units,  things will always wrap so it is defined but may not produce what you expect).  power can be negative
+-   `<unit> pow(int power)` take a unit to power(NOTE: beware of limits on power representations of some units,  things will always wrap so it is defined but may not produce what you expect).  `power` can be negative.

 -   `<unit> root(int power)`  non constexpr, take the root of a unit,  produces `error` unit if the root is not well defined.  power can be negative.

 -   `bool is_exactly_the_same(<unit>)` compare two units and check for exact equivalence in both the unit_data and the multiplier, NOTE: this uses double equality

 -   `bool has_same_base(<unit>|<unit_data>)`  check if the <unit_data> is the same

 -   `equivalent_non_counting(<unit>|<unit_data>)`   check if the units are equivalent ignoring the counting bases

--   `bool is_convertible(<unit>)`  check if the units are convertible to eachother,  currently checks `equivalent_non_counting()`, but some additional conditions might be allowed in the future to better match convert.
+-   `bool is_convertible(<unit>)`  check if the units are convertible to each other,  currently checks `equivalent_non_counting()`, but some additional conditions might be allowed in the future to better match convert.

 -   `int unit_type_count()`  count the number of unit bases used,  (does not take into consideration powers, just if the dimension is used or not.

 -   `bool is_per_unit()`  true if the unit has the per_unit flag active

 -   `bool is_equation()`  true if the unit has the equation flag active

 -   `bool has_i_flag()`  true if the i_flag is marked active

 -   `bool has_e_flag()`  true if the e_flag is marked active

 -   `double multiplier()`  return the unit multiplier as a double(regardless of how it is actually stored)

 -   `<float|double> cround()`  round the multiplier to an appropriate number of digits

 -   `<unit_data> base_units()`  get the base units

 -   `void clear_flags()`  clear any flags associated with the units

 	For precise_units only

 -   `commodity()`  get the commodity of the unit

 -   `commodity(int commodity)`  assign a commodity to the precise_unit.

 #### Unit Operators

    There are also several operator overloads that apply to units and precise_units.
 -   `<unit>=<unit>*<unit>`  generate a new unit with the units multiplied  ie  `m*m` does what you might expect and produces a new unit with `m^2`
 -   `<unit>=<unit>/<unit>`  generate a new unit with the units divided  ie  `m/s` does what you might expect and produces a new unit with meters per second.
 NOTE:  `m/m` will produce `1` it will not automatically produce a `pu`  though we are looking at how to make a 'pu_m*m=m' so units like strain might work smoothly.